UMAprotocol/UMIPs/UMIPs/umip-157.md

 Similar to [finding the starting running balance](#finding-the-starting-running-balance), we need to identify the last validated `incentivePool` included with a `bundleEndBlock` preceding `e`.
 Follow [these steps](#identifying-running-balances-and-incentive-pool-amounts-for-token-chain-combinations) to find the incentive pool size within a `runningBalance` array for the chain associated with `e`.

 We now have the "Starting Incentive Pool" amount associated with a "Preceding Validated Bundle".

+Finally, add the [incentive fee adjustment](#token-constants) to the Starting Incentive Pool amount to account for any donations to the pool.
+This rule implies that any time an Admin wants to donate to the incentive pool, they should increment the `incentiveFeeAdjustment` configuration variable to make sure that the [cap on the applied incentive fee](#computing-incentive-fee-using-incentive-pool-size-running-balance-and-incentive-curve-for-e) is raised.

 #### Finding the Incentive Pool size for e